ncoblentz/JoCoITStudents/README.md

 **Undergoing re-organization and heavy modification**

-# Career Bound High School and College Information Technology Students
+# Certification and Career Recommendations for Johnson County, KS High School and College IT Students
-## Purpose
+**Purpose**
 As a student, your end goal is not limited to getting good grades or getting into a good college.
 Instead, you are building skills and experience towards landing that first job that will lead to a life long career in the information technology sector.
-You may want to manage cloud infrastructure, write software or games, hack into networks and web applications, or create Internet of Things devices.
+You may want to manage cloud infrastructure, design data centers, write software or games, hack into networks and web applications, or create Internet of Things devices.
 To do that, you first have to be able to demonstrate to a potential employer that you should be interviewed - to get your foot into the door to be considered for that job.
 This resource is intended to complement the high school and college courses you are taking with recommendations of certifications to pursue based on real job descriptions in the Kansas City area.

-## Building Your Skills, Experience, and Earning Certifications
-When employers review a candidate's resume and cover letter, they are discerning whether the person meets the qualifications for the posted job and deciding who would most likely be successful in that organization and role.
+**Building Your Skills, Experience, and Earning Certifications** When employers review a candidate's resume and cover letter, they are discerning whether the person meets the qualifications for the posted job and deciding who would most likely be successful in that organization and role.
 They are going to weigh the education, skills, and experience the candidate already brings to the table versus the amount of training (and time) it will take to get them fully functional in that role.
 You can make that decision easier for the employer by demonstrating your skills and experience through:
 1. Certifications
 2. Volunteer and work experience (at school, church, non-profit organizations, etc.)